froehners/twenty-nineteen/_drafts/intellectual-property-protection-recommendation.md

       * "Art" cards were overwhelmingly the easiest for folks.
 Second was business - sometimes called “branding”
       * Seeing all the cards in groups helped solidify their classification (which reminds me of partitioning/the power of groups from the workshop)
    2. **Phase 2: Hybrid**
-      1. Open results were tested with Hybrid card sorting
+      * Open results were tested with Hybrid card sorting
-      2. I provided 3 categories.
+      * I provided 3 categories.
 The first two categories were clear winners from the Open Card Sorting, the 3rd was experimental.
-      3. Things that would require patents emerged as the hardest IP to categorize.
+      * Things that would require patents emerged as the hardest IP to categorize.
 2. **Prototyping.** The team decided to use the questionnaire component of the existing design system.
 The variations are content-driven.
    1. **Version 1: Optimized**
-      1. Keep the 1-question flow, but reduce the number of options to broad categories and add descriptions.
+      * Keep the 1-question flow, but reduce the number of options to broad categories and add descriptions.
-      2. Hypotheses:
+      * Hypotheses:
         1. Participants will be more successful if we reduce the number of options.
-We felt comfortable combining the “Art” choices since most of the card sorting participants always grouped those together.
+The legal team and copywriters felt comfortable combining the “Art” choices since most of the card sorting participants always grouped those together.
         2. Educating the users with descriptions and friendlier language will clarify the options.
 The confusing cards from the card sorting study were added as examples in the descriptions.
    2. **Version 2: Experimental**
-      1. Make a 2-question flow, partition people into roles (business owner, artist, or inventor) and have more specific choices on the second screen.
+      * Make a 2-question flow, partition people into roles (business owner, artist, or inventor) and have more specific choices on the second screen.
-      2. Hypotheses:
+      * Hypotheses:
         1. If we use nouns to trigger group membership, users will feel more motivated to complete the first question.
 Adding a second, more meaningful question will improve the inconsequential feeling of the 1-question live experience.
         2. We can reduce errors by utilizing the power of groups/partitioning and encourage people to think more about their selection.
 This is also an opportunity to add more choices - as card-sorting participants understood IP better when they could see the groups.
 3. **Unmoderated Tests.** First round is focused on our largest audience: future small business owners.
 The pages before and after the “Help me decide” experience - including the results pages were identical.
-Participants only saw one version and the results from the two studies were compared
+Participants only saw one version and the results from the two studies were compared.
-   1. Goals:
-      1. Catch any catastrophic errors in the baseline experience
-      2. Gain greater insights into how business owners think about IP
-      3. Inform the next round of design and testing
-   2. Results:
    1. Version 1 participants had a very high NPS score and scored their confidence in the results as 5/5.
 However, only 3/7 got a recommendation for the correct IP protection
    2. Version 2’s NPS was 30 points lower and an average of 4.6 confidence score.
 Interestingly, all the participants chose the correct service!!
    3. Our recommendation on the results page isn’t enough to convince people.

 ### Reflection & Next Steps

 I thought these results were wild!
 We clearly need to tinker and continue to test with both versions.

 * How can we reduce the error rate on Version 1?
 * What are some other ways we can partition user groups?
 We successfully reduced errors, but how can we increase confidence and improve the experience of Version 2?